zarandonlautaro/auth-app/README.md

 # Auth

-This is a API for auth exercise.
+This is a app for auth exercise.

 ## Installation